nicolasdespres/picosqlite/README.md

 purpose.

-The sqlite3 command-line interface is too low-level for beginners whereas most viewers available are too feature full and may be confusing for newcomers.
+The sqlite3 command-line interface is too low-level for beginners whereas most viewers available are too features full and may be confusing for newcomers.

-Pico SQLite is a Tk-based command-line interface with a table and schema viewer.
+Pico SQLite is a Tk-based command-line interface with a table, schema, and query result viewer.

 # Features
 - Minimal Tk-based GUI